elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 Given that the Internet has already stripped Western governments of much of their perceived authority, it's far from clear that citizens will hand these governments the additional power they need to access all of our data.
 We are not (yet) living in an authoritarian state -- Western politicians still fear the consequences of enacting and enforcing unpopular laws.

-# **Power dynamics**
+# **Power dynamics in the US**

 When an authoritarian government is able to bring its advanced tech industry fully under its control it creates a combined power structure that is difficult for citizens to fight back against.
-The government can use the tech platforms' control of information to legitimize its authoritarian actions, as well as quickly find and quell dissent.
+The government can use the tech platforms' control of information to legitimize its authoritarian actions, as well as to quickly find and quell dissent.

 As discussed above the US is in a situation of low information control and low legitimacy.
 Even if the US government had access to all Internet data from all its citizens, it would be fairly constrained in the authoritarian actions it could take.

 For the US government to become significantly more powerful it needs to establish higher information control, which it can only achieve with the tech industry's help.
 But it's not in the interest of large tech companies to create an authoritarian system in the US.
 Such a system would lock tech companies into a role of subservience to a single political party, subject to the whims of its leadership.
-Consider the fate of Jack Ma, who was likely [forced out of Alibaba](https://www.wsj.com/articles/alibabas-jack-ma-denies-beijing-forced-him-out-1537280485) by the CCP.
-Zuckerberg, Bezos, and Page do not want to be in this position.
+Zuckerberg, Bezos, and Page do not want to be in the position of Jack Ma, who was likely [forced out of Alibaba](https://www.wsj.com/articles/alibabas-jack-ma-denies-beijing-forced-him-out-1537280485) by the CCP.
 They'd much prefer to exist in a world like that decsribed in [The Soverign Individual](https://www.nateliason.com/notes/sovereign-individual), where governments are relatively weak and are forced to compete with each other to attract companies and individuals.

 In the US the balance of power between tech companies, government, and citizens is more evenly distributed than in China.
 The US government could theoretically threaten Facebook with nationalization or other harsh consequences if it didn't do its bidding, but politicians are beholden enough to public opinion that this would cause whoever spearheaded this effort to lose power.
-In general in any two of these factions could successfully team up against the remaining one if they wanted to.
+In general any two of these factions could successfully team up against the remaining one if they wanted to.
 The main factor limiting what either the government or tech firms can do in the US is public opinion, and tech platforms are in a better position to influence public opinion than the government.

 <!--
 The internal divisions and checks and balances in the US government serve to make it easier for the US tech industry to avoid being brought into the fold of an authoritarian regime.